All Products

 Method 1: Configure a client ACL

-After a client CA certificate is configured, you can configure an access control list (ACL) on the RDS instance.
+After a client CA certificate is configured, you can configure an ACL on the RDS instance.
 Then, the client can connect to the RDS instance only after the RDS instance validates the client based on the SSL mode that you specify.
-The RDS instance validates the client by using the client certificate and the private key of the client certificate.
+The RDS instance validates the client using the client certificate and the private key of the client certificate.

 Note